-- (a) participate in an integrated RDMO-DBC Program planning process with each Destination BC Program within the scope of this Agreement to finalize the Transitional 2021/2022 Regional Operations Plan to be submitted to Destination BC by September 30, 2021.
-The parties recognize that 2021/2022 is a transitional year and the Recipient may have made commitments that cannot be unwound quickly.
-The Transitional 2021/2022 Regional Operations Plan will recognize this and include a plan to fully transition to the full accountabilities noted in this agreement by April 1, 2022; - (b) participate in Destination BC's annual Integrated Corporate Planning process, held during Quarter 3 of each Fiscal Year, and contribute to (i) an updated situational analysis, (ii) a review of Destination BC's strategic corporate priorities, (iii) Destination BC programs included in the Agreement, and (iv) the development of Destination BC's annual Operations Plan and Budget; - (c) participate in the annual integrated RDMO-DBC Program planning process with each Destination BC Program within the scope of this Agreement to finalize the annual Regional Operations Plan which will be submitted to Destination BC for review at least 30 days prior to the start of each Fiscal Year of the Term.
-The annual Regional Operations Plan will describe the key priorities related to each Destination BC Program, related Projects, deliverables, and associated goals, measures, and targets; - (d) participate in the development of a Project Charter for all Projects that the Recipient participates in with Destination BC staff during the Term.
-Each individual Project Charter will provide a comprehensive overview of the project that allows all parties involved to reach agreement and document major aspects of the project such as the objectives, the scope, the deliverables, key performance measures and targets, and the resources required.
-Each individual Project Charter is required to be reviewed and approved by the Chief Executive Officer of Destination BC and the Chief Executive Officer of the Recipient before being finalized; and
+(a) participate in Destination BC's annual Integrated Planning process, starting in Quarter 3 of each Fiscal Year, and contribute to (i) an updated situational analysis, (ii) a review of Destination BC's program priorities included in the Agreement, and (iii) the development of Destination BC's annual Regional Operations Plan and Budget;

+participate in the annual integrated RDMO-DBC Program planning process with each Destination BC Program within the scope of this Agreement to prepare an annual Regional Operations Plan and Budget which will be submitted to Destination BC for review at least 30 days prior to the start of each Fiscal Year of the Term.
+The annual Regional Operations Plan and Budget will describe the key priorities related to each Destination BC Program, related Projects, deliverables, and associated goals, measures, and targets.
+The Regional Operations Plan and Budget will also include a financial budget that identifies the planned sources and uses of the Financial Contribution received by the Recipient.

-(e) participate in Destination BC's Quarterly Corporate Planning and Performance Forum, held within 45 days of the end of each quarter, as an opportunity to (i) provide Project status updates, (ii) discuss Project performance against key measures, and (iii) discuss issues and required actions.
+- (b) participate in a Quarterly Planning and Performance review, held within 45 days of the end of each quarter, as an opportunity to (i) provide Project status updates, (ii) discuss Project performance against key measures, (iii) discuss financial results against approved budget, and (iv) discuss issues and required actions. - (c) participate in an Annual Performance Review to be held in person to review and discuss the overall performance of contracted services.